PhosphorylatedRabbits/cosifer/README.md

 Inference framework for reconstructing networks using a consensus approach between multiple methods and data sources.

+The online documentation for the module can be found [here](https://phosphorylatedrabbits.github.io/cosifer).

 ## requirements

 - Python >= 3.4